purdyjen/jwd-final-project/task-2/README.md

 We've now set up the `index.html` page, created with Bootstrap!

-Your task should meet the assesment criteria in the **Final Project - Scorecard Rubric**.
+Your task should meet the assessment criteria in the **Final Project - Scorecard Rubric**.

 ## Example